erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 ```
 According to the rules of precedence the parenthesized part of the conditional expression from the do-while loop is executed before the comparison is made, so loop counter m is incremented first.

-Exit from a loop can be forced at any point by the *break* and *continue* statement.
-Using *break* the innermost loop is exited and the conditional expression is considered to be false.
+An exit from a loop can be forced at any point by the *break* and *continue* statement.
+When using *break* the innermost loop is exited and the conditional expression is considered to be false.
 Via *continue* the rest of the statement block of the loop is skipped, causing the conditonal expression to be evaluated again.
 ``` python
 int n
 while 1